hraberg/deuce/README.md

 A large part of bare Emacs is pretty redundant in 2012, so this will be mapped to JVM languages, and exposed to Emacs Lisp as the same primitives it has come to know and love.
 A subset of the Emacs C code is dealing with buffers, regex and other editing specifics, which will be harder to just replace.

 Bare impure Emacs is 203692 lines of C spread over 65 files and another 19912 lines of header files.
-There are around 1064 primitve `defsubr` in the minimal build.
+There are around 1064 primitive `defsubr` in the minimal build.

 To simplify introspection, there are [BridJ](http://code.google.com/p/bridj/) stubs for the Emacs header files, which live under `src/emacs`: